petefitton/songwrite/README.md

     -Bedroom cost per week, weekly income, and current bank account -Bedroom instrument number of slots - just a number (initially 10) -Fans set to 0
+    -Job level, starts at 0
-    Possibly: -Achievements set to an empty array/object User has an array of owned instrument objects (instrument is removed when sold) Owned instruments have a name, a skill number, number of slots it requires, and a pointer to an image User has an array of song objects - each song has a randomly generated name and a success value (out of 100)
+    Possibly: -Achievements set to an empty array/object User has an array of owned instrument objects (instrument is removed when sold) Owned instruments have a name, a skill number, number of slots it requires, and a pointer to an image User has an array of song objects - each song has a randomly generated name and a success value (out of 100) User has an array or object that list fulfilled achievements

 #### Sprint Planning